 After covering the base costs of ingredients for each dish, you'll need to increase that amount to cover expenses such as rent and wages, as well as to turn a profit.
 A 300 per cent increase on the base cost of a dish is a good starting point.
 From there, prices should be adjusted up or down to compete within the market.

 Prices should be set both with respect to the cost of the dish itself and other dishes on the menu.
 If the majority of your dishes are within the $10-$20 bracket, common sense suggests that charging more than $20 would be pricing yourself out of your own market.

 Certain items could be charged at a premium, such as coffee or wine.
 Because the profit margins are so high on these products, you may be able to afford offering unique dishes for less, provided premium product sales are high.

 If the challenge of designing the perfect menu appeals to you, apply to study at Le Cordon Bleu Australia.
-Our restaurant management qualifications will provide you with the skills you need to establish and maintain a profitable business.
-Get in touch today to discuss study options.
+Our restaurant management qualifications will teach you how to establish and maintain a profitable business.